-Adam Smith tells the story of Cornelius Vanderbilt - the first of America's great 'robber barons' - and his battle to dominate the shipping route from New York to San Francisco.
+Adam Smith imparts Cornelius Vanderbilt’s battle to dominate the shipping route from New York to San Francisco.
+From 2016.

 In the 19th century, so-called 'Robber Barons' - men like Cornelius Vanderbilt, Jay Gould, Andrew Carnegie, John D. Rockefeller and J.P.
 Morgan - seized the great new opportunities thrown up by the United States' Industrial Revolution.

 The Robber Barons built vast businesses, and helped forged a radically new country - the basis of the America we know today.
 But did they sow the seeds of amazing progress, or did they steal the American Dream?
 Historian Adam Smith tells their stories and confronts their legacy.